Comparison of SUSY spectra generators for natural SUSY and string landscape predictions: The DEW4SLHA code

 \section{The DEW4SLHA code}

 A new code, DEW4SLHA, has been developed in Python 3 by D. Martinez to evaluate $\Delta_{EW}$ from any user-supplied SLHA-format output from a spectrum generator such as Isajet, SOFTSUSY, SUSPECT, or SPHENO.
-The standalone executable can be found at https://dew4slha.com, along with instructions on how to run the program from a Linux terminal.
+The standalone executable can be found at \verb|https://dew4slha.com|, along with instructions on how to run the program from a Linux terminal.
+The source code can be found at \verb| https://github.com/Dmartinez-96/DEW-Calculator |.
+The DEW4SLHA code uses the SLHA particle/sparticle pole masses from block MASS and the running soft term values from block MSOFT.
+DEW4SLHA has the capability to operate on SLHA files with a single-scale output or a grid of outputs, with the number of grid points specified by Switch 11 in the SLHA block MODSEL.
+In the case of the latter, DEW4SLHA extracts the values of parameters at the maximum grid scale and computes DEW using the parameters at this scale.
 The computational routine of the program follows the equations presented in the Appendix \ref{sec:appendix} and then orders the 44 1-loop contributions to the Higgs minimization condition by magnitude.
 Two corrections at the 2-loop level are included in the routine to include the effects of the gluino mass on the DEW measure\cite{Dedes:2002dy}.
 Similar codes have been developed but are not to our knowledge publicly available\cite{vanBeekveld:2016hug,vanBeekveld:2019tqp}.